artefactual/atom-docs/admin-manual/installation/execution-limits.rst

 After making configuration changes
 ==================================

-If you do make changes to the PHP configuration poool and/or the ``php.ini`` default settings, you should restart PHP-FPM after, and clear your application caches and restart Memcached (if you're using it as cache engine).
+If you do make changes to the PHP configuration pool and/or the ``php.ini`` default settings, you should restart PHP-FPM after, and clear your application caches and restart Memcached (if you're using it as cache engine).